 Definition of elective: Any course outside of your graduation requirements in Phys.
 Ed/Health, Math, ELA, Social Studies, Science, and World Language.
 This means that until you have fulfilled the graduation requirements in each of these areas, you may not drop/withdraw from these courses.
 You also may not add a course that requires a recommendation, unless you have already been recommended for the course.

-*During the add/drop period, other subjects will not be moved to accommodate elective changes.
+*During the add/drop period, other courses will not be moved to accommodate elective changes.
+However, you may fill a Flex period or switch your elective during the same period.

 Schedule change requests must be submitted via the Google Form (which will open and close for each schedule change window and is ONLY available for students to submit via their Westfield Public Schools google account) posted on the WHS Counseling website by 3pm on the last date of the schedule change window.